 - Data Storage: Storing readings can be useful for long-term blood pressure tracking, and if you’re sharing your monitor with others, the option to store data for multiple users is a must.

 Also, check with your health insurance provider to determine if your policy covers the cost of a home blood pressure monitor!

 The Omron Blood Pressure Monitor is on the list of U.S. Blood Pressure Device Listing (VDL), an American Medical Association independent review committee list of devices that have been validated for clinical accuracy.
 The monitor has a dual backlit display and offers unlimited memory and users with a free app.
 The device automatically takes three readings as intervals and displays the average.

 It includes an AC adapter and protective storage case.

-OMRON Platinum Blood Pressure Monitor with Free 6-month Premium Mobile App Trial, Upper Arm Cuff, Digital Bluetooth Blood Pressure Machine, Stores Up To 200 Readings for Two Users (100 readings each)
+OMRON Platinum Blood Pressure Monitor, Upper Arm Cuff, Digital Bluetooth Blood Pressure Machine, Stores Up To 200 Readings for Two Users (100 readings each)

 This device automatically takes three readings at a time for greater accuracy.

 The Lazle blood pressure monitor is the largest backlit display on the market, with a large LED screen that displays blood pressure and heart rate and includes an irregular heartbeat alert.
 The device stores up to 200 measurements in its memory for two users.